 Guide to Implementing Web Push Notifications, Without a Vendor Lock-in

-So you have heard about the new engagement channel for your Mobile and Desktop browser users – Web Push Notifications?
+So you have heard about the new engagement channel for your Mobile and Desktop browser users – Website Notifications?
+Do you know what is Web Push Notifications?
 Web Push Notifications re-engage your users and get them back to your website when they are elsewhere.
 You decide to implement this on your website and are confused about various options available to you.
 After the Parse debacle, you now wonder how can you make sure there is no vendor lock-in when you implement Push Notifications for your website.

 We at PushEngage, want to write about this openly.
 Transparency is a core value of ours.
 Secondly, we want our customers to stay with us, because of the experience on our platform and not because they are locked-in.